looneym/sobotka/README.md

 - File sync over scp so that users can edit files locally and immediatly have changes pushed to the remote host
 - Correctly configure local storage for the program
 - Make available as a package via pip
-- AWS module enhancements - list all instances and more
+- AWS module enhancements - list all instances, delete instances directly etc.
 - General console improvements such as help menus and a better prompt
+- Support for non-interacitve use in scripts